Unraveling the DOT Drug and Alcohol Program: Ensuring Safety in the Transportation Industry

 • A DOT Drug and Alcohol Program is a federally regulated program that includes testing for drugs and alcohol, as well as procedures to prevent the misuse of substances in safety-sensitive transportation activities.

-• The program applies to all employees who are required to possess a valid commercial driver's license (CDL) or other government agency credentials, including truck drivers, bus drivers, and others involved in certain safety-sensitive positions.
+• The program applies to all employees who must possess a valid commercial driver's license (CDL) or other government agency credentials, including truck drivers, bus drivers, and others involved in certain safety-sensitive positions.

 • The DOT drug testing regulations cover five illegal drugs: marijuana/hashish, cocaine, amphetamines/methamphetamines (including ecstasy), opiates (heroin and codeine), and phencyclidine (PCP).
-The regulations also provide guidance on alcohol testing.
+The regulations also guide alcohol testing.